mu-arch/ComfyMods/ColorfulWards/README.md

      * Change the target color using the RGB sliders or using an HTML color code.
   3. Hover over any ward **that you are the owner of** and a prompt to change its color will appear.
      * This prompt can be hidden by disabling the `showChangeColorHoverText` setting.
+     * Prompt font-size can be configured with the `colorPromptFontSize` setting.
   4. Hit `LeftShift + E` to change the color.

 # Changelog

+## 1.3.0

+  * Updated for Hearth & Home.
+  * Added `WardLastColoredBy` ZDO tag that is set to the last Player that modifies the Ward color.
+  * Added an option to change the font-size for the text prompt on hover.

 ## 1.2.0